5.2.6 Collection from Family Tax Benefit

 Where a payment arrangement is already in place and the person is complying with that arrangement the Registrar will not collect from FTB payments unless the person defaults on the arrangement.

-Collection from other sources of income
+Collection from other sources

 Collection from FTB does not preclude the Registrar from applying any tax refund that may become available to a person's outstanding debt.